GHYNG/Stellaris-Trait-Reloader/mw_trait_reloader/ReadMe.md

 So that all traits are still loaded into the game engine as the same order as they would in vanilla way.

 Enough characters of `0` are added into the order part to ensure such order, so 11 does not load before 2.

+## To Modders

+When modding, the best practice is to follow the steps below:

+1. Copy the vanilla file which contains the trait you want to modify to folder `processor/input/traits`
+2. Edit the trait in the copied file.
+Do notice that, **DO NOT** add new traits (except new tiers of existing traits) in the middle of the file, because it will break the order of vanilla traits.
+If you want to add your own traits, just add them in your own files.
+3. Use the Java program provided to generate the trait files.
+You will see a lot of trait files generated in folder `processor/output/traits`.
+Copy and only copy the files containing traits you modified to the related mod paths.